 Continue to visit Anjar the only significant Umayyad site in Lebanon, founded in the 8th century by the Caliph Walid after a Roman city- plan.
 Its palaces, baths and mosques make us believe that it was an Imperial residence.
+(B,L,D)

 December 11 - Departure from Beirut, Lebanon

 Transfer to the airport for your flights back.

 At Four Seasons Hotel Beirut, we can’t wait to introduce you to the people and places that make the stylish and friendly city tick.
 From the Hotel’s downtown location, you can set out to explore the capital’s bustling markets, admire ancient ruins, bask in the sun along our Mediterranean coastline and discover the natural wonders that lie within the snow-capped Lebanese Mountains just a short drive away.
 Or, simply take it all in at once from our 26th-floor rooftop, offering one of the best views of Beirut.